google/kf/docs/install.md

 ## Pre-requisites

-This guide is intended to provide you with all the commands you'll need to install `kf` in a single place.
-It assumes you have the ability to run root containers in a cluster with at least 12 vCPUs and 45G of memory and a minimum of three nodes.
+This guide is intended to provide you with all the commands you'll need to install `kf` into an existing Kubernetes cluster.

-You will also need to provide a docker compatible registry.
+It assumes you have:

+* A Kubernetes cluster that:
+  * Can run containers as root.
+  * Has at least 12 vCPUs.
+  * Has at least 45G of memory.
+  * Has a minimum of three nodes.
+* A Docker compatible container registry that you can write to.

 ## Configure your registry

-In order to make this install simple to walk through we recommend you store your docker registry details in an environment variable.
-This install guide uses gcr on gke.
+In order to make this install simple to walk through we recommend you store your Docker registry details in an environment variable.
+This install guide uses Google Container Registry (GCR) on GKE.

 ```
 export KF_REGISTRY=gcr.io/<PROJECT_ID>